pjbartlein/PaleoCalAdjust/README.md

 The current version is v1.1.
 Relative to previous versions, this version includes:

 - updated versions of `month_length.f90` and `cal_andjust.f90` (renamed from `cal_adjust_PMIP.f90` because the updated version is no longer tied to the specific CMIP/PMIP-file naming structure);
-- a new format for the "infofile" for each of these two programs that allows for the explicit specification of file paths and names, replacing "hard-wired" ;
+- a new format for the "infofile" for each of these two programs that allows for the explicit specification of file paths and names;
 - specification of the infofile path and name on the command line;
 - addition of the adjusted month lengths and beginning, middle, and ending dates to the output file;
 - a choice of two mean-preserving interpolation methods, including the Epstein (1991) approach implemented in v1.0, as well as the Harzallah (1995) iterated-spline approach;